zackmdavis/Less_Wrong_Drafts/said_achmiz_in_his_felon_stripes_stands_far_above_you_now.md

 In the lead-up discussion, Habyrka denied there being a list of banned ideas

 > the LinkedIn attractor appears to be the memetically most successful way groups relate to their ingroup members, while the sneer attractor governs how they relate to their outgroups.

+Habyrka proposed loudly giving up on Less Wrong, but he's squatting on the namespace, which is a key irreplaceable resource.
+It's like saying "go make your own payment processor"

+Anna Salamon asked if she could offer anything to not ban Said, and Haybrka said no, but what Anna should have said it's not his property to do what he likes with—the _reason_ can exploit the website for his own ends is downstream of Anna's "a single locus of dicussion"

 exactly—LW is a place where people suck up to Habyrka's friends